 First Person Shooter

-- In Call of Duty: World at War as well as the Modern Warfare series on Veteran difficulty, the AI will do what it takes to kill you, no matter if they have to aim for you as soon as you're seen, how many allies you've got next to you, or how many grenades they've thrown has failed to.
+- In Call of Duty: World at War as well as the Modern Warfare series on Veteran difficulty, the AI will do what it takes to kill you, no matter if they have to aim for you as soon as you're seen and regardless of how many allies you've got next to you or how many grenades they've thrown has failed to.

-- Modern Warfare 2 also has a specific instance of this, where you're told to let two armies battle each other, but if you move faster than a crawl, they'll drop the ongoing battle and shoot at you.
+- Call of Duty: Modern Warfare 2 also has a specific instance of this, where you're told to let two armies battle each other, but if you move faster than a crawl, they'll drop the ongoing battle and shoot at you.

-- Likewise, the A.I. in Medal of Honor Airborne would auto-target you the moment you popped out of cover, regardless of how many allies you had running around next to you.
+- Likewise, the A.I. in Medal of Honor: Airborne will auto-target you the moment you pop out of cover, regardless of how many allies you have running around next to you.

 - Resistance 2 has this in spades, particularly during Grim swarms.
 Thankfully the ally AI is competent enough to continue shooting at the freaks.

-- The Covenant will always target you in favor of the various marines.
+- The Covenant will always target you instead of your marine allies.
 Granted, this does make sense if you're surrounded by infantry, as you're a supersoldier and thus are a greater threat than the marines.
 This gets a bit more ridiculous when the Scarabs target you, instead of the tanks that are shooting it.
 It's even more ridiculous if you have reasonable cover, and itty bitty you would be much harder to see as opposed to the big ass tank that's not making any effort to hide, and they still go for you.

-- This becomes even more annoying - because it's blatantly obvious - in Halo: Reach where your NPC team mates are Spartans just as you are.
-You're not even the team leader but merely the latest addition to the squad - a replacement, no less.
+- This becomes even more annoying - because it's blatantly obvious - in Halo: Reach where your NPC teammates are Spartans just as you are.
+You're not even the team leader, merely the latest addition to the squad - a replacement, no less.
 Yet the Covenant act (and aim) as if you're the only viable target on the battlefield.

 - When the player runs into the Flood, things get hairy because they also ignore everything else and try to turn Master Chief into metallic paste.
-However, not initially entering their vision range gives the player a nice rare opportunity to sit back, grab a snack and watch The Covenant and Flood duke it out for a few minutes.
+However, not initially entering their vision range gives the player a nice rare opportunity to sit back, grab a snack and watch the Covenant and Flood duke it out for a few minutes.
 That said, once you do make yourself known, not only will the mindless Flood stop attacking the Covenant to come after you, the Covenant will also stop attacking the omnivoric alien zombie virus corpses that up to that second were mopping the floor with them in order to focus all their attention on you.
 This is explained in the expanded canon: they think humans are even worse than anything the Flood could be.
 However, that same expanded canon also makes reference to several individuals of the otherwise more dogmatic alien species allying with isolated humans in order to combat localized Flood infestation.

 - Bulletstorm is a pretty egregious example, as enemies will almost never go after your teammates.
 Even if you're fairly far away and in cover, and your teammates are standing out in the open firing, the enemies will still aim their shots at you.

-- This trope zig-zags in Borderlands.
-Skags will attack just about anything human, including your enemies.
+- In Borderlands, skags will attack just about anything human, including your enemies.
 However, if you get close to them or shoot them, it's very likely they'll drop everything and come after you.

 - Normally avoided in Doom and other Doom-engine games, due to monster infighting.
-Some complications go towards this trope though, as lost souls will only make a single attack on on an enemy that hit it before turning their attention back to the player, or if the player is not in sight, will go dormant (they don't retain targeting information after a counter-attack, successful or otherwise).
-A successful attack on an enemy still leaves that enemy angry at the lost soul).
-And in Doom 2, enemies will ignore any damage taken from the arch-vile, though arch-viles will kill (and then resurrect) any enemy that hits them by mistake.
+Some complications go towards this trope though, as Lost Souls will only make a single attack on on an enemy that hit it before turning their attention back to the player, or if the player is not in sight, will go dormant (they don't retain targeting information after a counter-attack, successful or otherwise).
+A successful attack on an enemy still leaves that enemy angry at the Lost Soul.
+And in Doom II: Hell on Earth, enemies will ignore any damage taken from the Arch-Vile, though Arch-Viles will kill (and then resurrect where possible) any enemy that hits them by mistake.note

 Massively Multiplayer Online Game